 DENISE STEWART-SANABRIA

-Denise Stewart-Sanabria paints both hyper-realist epicurean dramas of everything from produce to subversive jelly donuts.
-The anthropomorphic narratives often are reflections on human behavior and history.
-Though she doesn’t think of herself as a ‘woman artist’, she hints at themes of womanhood and strength through the symbols and color palette choices.
+Denise Stewart-Sanabria was born in Massachusetts and received her BFA in Painting from the University of Massachusetts/Amherst.
+She has lived in Knoxville, TN, since 1986.
+She paints hyper-realist epicurean dramas of everything from produce to subversive jelly donuts, as well as observations on human behavior and history.
+Though she doesn’t think of herself as a “woman artist”, she hints at themes of womanhood and strength through the symbols and color palette choices.

 Traditionally-styled still lifes are often dark and muted, but Stewart-Sanabria brings her subjects to life in vibrant shades of technicolor.
 She elevates the color pink from something regarded as trivial to a rich and essential hue for her luscious paintings.